 - Bottom Line: Perfect if you are of a certain age and after a quintessentially British experience

-All cabins come equipped with private baths or showers, hair dryers and flat-screen colour TV's.
-Four cabins on the Lido Deck (Deck 7) are equipped for disabled passengers, and some categories can accommodate three, four or even five sleepers.
-There is plenty of storage and good hanging space.
-Bathrooms vary considerably according to cabin grade, but all come with shower gel/shampoo in refillable dispensers in the showers, and soap is available in similar dispensers by the basins.
-Every cabin contains tea- and coffee-making facilities.
+In all, there are 21 categories of accommodations, ranging from 140-square-foot singles to the four 550-square-foot Premier Suites and one 736-square-foot Owner's Suite.
+All suites come with balconies, and all cabins come equipped with private baths or showers, hair dryers, flat-screen colour TVs, safes, desks and tea- and coffee-making facilities.
+Bathrooms vary considerably according to cabin grade, but all come with shower gel/shampoo in refillable dispensers in the showers, and soap gel in similar dispensers by the wash basins.

 Bathrooms, carpets and soft furnishings are regularly renewed, though some of the cabins with portholes do reflect the vessel's age.